tree-in-education/facial-and-object-recognition-demo/README.md

 Object Recognition - https://github.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi*

 ## Object-Recogntion
 Object-Recognition will be ran on the Raspberry Pi.
 Object-Recognition will use Object_detection_picamera.py.
 Demo requires Tensorflow, OpenCV, and Protobuf.
+Used pip version 18.1 for installs.

 ### Usage
 Boot up Raspberry Pi.
 Make sure camera module is plugged in and propped up on camera stand.
 To run the object recognition script, navigate to the correct directory: